5T33Z0/Clover-Crate/01_ACPI/README.md

 	<true/>
 </dict>
 ```
 is sufficient if you have a well-made custom DSDT with all your needed fixes.
-There is another patch, but it is not for DSDT specifically, but for all ACPI tables in general, so adding it in the ACPI Sectiuon is inappropriate.
+There is another patch, but it is not for DSDT specifically, but for all ACPI tables in general, so adding it in the ACPI Section is inappropriate.

 ### FixMutex